mbarcia/drupsible-project/README.md

 ### Comments and observations ###
 * Your default credentials at http://local.doma.in/user/login are admin/drups1ble.
 You can override it later, per environment.
-* In your file manager (Windows Explorer look for \\LOCAL, or Samba shares), there will be a shared folder: local.doma.in app.
-Check out [the Samba role documentation](https://github.com/mbarcia/drupsible-samba#work-your-drupal-code), and work your Drupal code!
-* You will then be able to connect your IDE of choice to this folder, or use any editor to develop and test.
-After you are done, just commit to your GIT repository.
 * If anything changes, ie. your Git credentials, run bin/configure.sh again but this time
     * You will be asked if you want to start over
     * Say no, and you will be automatically presented with the edition of `myproject.profile`